 -How to build your resume and experience as a student to prepare for a career you will love

 To view the archive of past webinar recordings, please click here.

 About the Presenter

-Blake Langley is in his sixth year of studies in naturopathic and Chinese medicine at the National University of Natural Medicine.
+Blake Langley is in his sixth and final year of studies in naturopathic and Chinese medicine at the National University of Natural Medicine.
 Hailing from the southeastern United States, he was raised in an area of the country underserved by naturopathic medicine.
-The therapeutic order and 6 principles of naturopathic medicine strongly guide his approach to patient care.
 He serves as President of the Naturopathic Medical Student Association and represents the voice of naturopathic students at the Integrative Health Policy Consortium and the American Association of Naturopathic Physicians.
 He additionally serves as the Founding Co-Chair of the Student Committee of the American Society of Acupuncturists.
-With his passion for advocacy and administration, Blake hopes to integrate these into the next step of his career: residency.
+With his passion for students, advocacy, and administration, Blake hopes to integrate these into the next journey in his career as a physician.